RooSoft/bitcoinlib/README.md

 keeps the cryptography jargon to a minimum, while sticking to the [Bitcoin glossary](https://developer.bitcoin.org/glossary.html).

+The easiest way to start is to try the [wallet operations livebook](https://github.com/RooSoft/bitcoinlib/blob/main/livebooks/wallet_operations/index.livemd).

 ## How to use

 First, make sure you've got [elixir set up](https://elixir-lang.org/install.html) and that you